rjray/advent-2022-clojure/src/advent_of_code/README.md

 Part 1 was a wreck of a brute-force approach that led to my second incorrect answer because of an algorithmic error that took forever to solve.
 Part 2 was only solved by converting a Python solution.
 Not my favorite day.

+## day15bis.cls

+Some small clean-up on part 2, changing a `for`-comprehension to a `loop` so that it terminates before reaching 4000000.
+Didn't really help much, because the matching value of `y` was pretty close to 4000000 anyway.

 ## day16.clj

 Day 16 (--/--).